shaupert/haupert_MEE_2022/README.md

 ## Google Colab

 Google Colab is a very convenient way to test a code written in Python or R without having to install anything on your computer.
-Everything is run on computers in Google.
-The required libraries are installed on the fly on the distance computer.
+Everything is run iin the cloud, directly on computers in Google.
+The required libraries are installed on the fly on the distant computers.

-For a interactive way to test our code, we provide most of the R scripts from this repository as Notebook ready to be used on Google Colab.
+For an interactive way to test our code, we provide most of the R scripts from this repository as Notebook ready to be used on Google Colab.
 Some adjustment had to be done to be able to run the scripts as some R libraries such as Plotly for R don't work properly on Google Colab.
 In such a case, we mixed R and Python.
 R is used for data processing while Python is used to build and display the figures.

 ## Integration of the propagation functions into libraries

-For convenience, we added the propagation functions into the library seewave (R language) and into the package scikit-maad (Python language)
+For convenience, we added the propagation functions into the library [seewave]https://rug.mnhn.fr/seewave/) (R language) and into the package [scikit-maad](https://scikit-maad.github.io/) (Python language)